 Oral health research projects have included a series of studies examining dentin, bonding, and tissue engineering; studies of chronic pain conditions including temporomandibular disorders (TMDs), widespread body pain (WBP) in young women, and rheumatoid arthritis; caries risk assessment studies (3 on early childhood caries and 2 on high risk adults); and tobacco cessation interventions.
-For these projects, I designed research studies, developed and performed analyses, and coauthored publications (11 published and 1 in preparation related to dentin, bonding and tissue engineering; 10 published and 3 in submission or preparation about TMDs/WBP; 12 published and 4 in submission or preparation about early childhood caries; and 8 published and 1 in submission about tobacco cessation/prevention).
+For these projects, I designed research studies, developed and performed analyses, and coauthored publications (13 published related to dentin, cementum, bonding and tissue engineering; 13 published about TMDs/WBP; 27 published about childhood caries; and 10 published about tobacco cessation/prevention).
 I focus mostly on projects relating to health disparities.

 Although much of my research involves statistical applications, I have also researched some methodological issues.
 In 2007, I was awarded an NIH/NIDCR R03 grant on to extend methods to estimate confidence intervals for health disparity indices (ratios or other functions) in complex sample surveys, develop and distribute related software, and to report results and association models from the 2004-5 California Oral Health Needs Assessment of Children after multiple imputation of missing data.
 The first paper in Am J Epidemiol provided free software on the CAN-DO website and another appeared in Community Dentistry & Oral Epidemiology, focusing on health literacy measures.
 Others papers have been submitted.
 This work helps build capacity at UCSF.

 Thus, my research has included a variety of applications with statistical and methodological aspects.
 Integrating these components along with additional biological and behavioral knowledge and directing students and mentoring junior colleagues will continue to be vital for my research program to be effective.